 After such an early start we had plenty of time to pack up, eat some lunch and find a tuk tuk to take us to Kandy, about 3 hours away.

 We were desperate to get off the beaten track and love nothing better than exploring the countryside.
-We can thoroughly recommend the Knuckles Mountain Range trek and you can find out all about our experience in this in depth blog post.
+We can thoroughly recommend the Knuckles Mountain Range trek.
+It includes an overnight stay in the forest and an experienced guide who will be able to tailor make your trip and take you to all the best places, as well as point out all the fascinating flora and fauna along the way.
+You can find out all about it in our detailed guide.

 We took the train early in the morning from Kandy’s bustling train station.
 It is excellently set up for tourists and we didn’t have any trouble finding what we needed.
 Just ask at your bnb for the train times and they should be able to help you out.

-Arriving in Nuwara Eliya instantly felt cooler, more relaxed and more like home.
+Arriving in Nuwara Eliya (check out our guide to the top 14 things to do in Nuwara Eliya) instantly felt cooler, more relaxed and more like home.
 You can see why they call it little England.
-We had booked an air bnb here and enjoyed our stay, especially watching the lightning show from our balcony while eating take away pizza.

 If you have a spare few hours before sundown then head to the public gardens (take a picnic!)
 It is beautifully manicured and a world away from Sri Lanka’s busy streets and markets.

 For budget places to stay in Nuwara Eliya, Moon Plain Inn remains a firm favourite, mostly because of just how friendly the staff are but also because of the lush green surroundings.
 If we’d had cash to splash we would have stayed at The Oliphant.
 We’d heard such good things from other travellers and it looks divine!

 Day 7-Tea Factories, Waterfalls And Posh Cocktails

 We took in some local culture, ate lunch on top of a waterfall and enjoyed the luxury of The Grand Hotel all in one day.